 Storage

-This steak salad stores beautifully with just a little planning.
+This grilled steak salad stores well with a little planning.

 You Asked, I Answered